bab223/Stark/contact.md

 ---
-layout: page
+layout: post
-title: My Videos
+title: Contact
-tagline: All my videos
+tagline: Create a contact form and you are good to go
 ---

 <center>
-THIS SITE IS UNDER CONSTRUCTION!
+THIS SITE IS UNDER CONSTRUCTION<br>

 Please try again later.
 </center>